-The risk-based licensing system acknowledges the positive practices that licensees have put in place to make environmental improvements, such as environmental management systems, that reduce the likelihood of an environmental incident or non-compliance from occurring.
-The system incorporates fee reductions for good environmental performers.
+The risk-based licensing system recognises environmental management systems and practices and other environmental improvements put in place by licensees that reduce the likelihood of an environmental incident or non-compliance.
+Good environmental performers pay reduced fees.

-Recognition is given to those licensees who have environmental management systems and practices in place.
-Recognition is also given to licensees who can demonstrate environmental improvements using environmental improvement programs.
+Recognition is given to both:

+- environmental management systems and practices in place - demonstrated environmental improvements resulting from environmental improvement programs.

-The environmental management category (EMC) is calculated for a licence by considering the environmental management performance of the licensee at the licenced premises.
+The environmental management category (EMC) for a licence is calculated by considering the environmental management performance of the licensee at the licensed premises.

-The EPA will take into account:
+The EPA takes into account:

-- a licensee's environmental performance

-- the regulatory actions the EPA has taken

-- environmental management systems and practices the licensee has in place and

-- environmental improvement programs.
+- a licensee's compliance history and any regulatory actions the EPA has taken in relation to activities at the premises - environmental management systems and practices the licensee has in place - environmental improvement programs.

-Based on this assessment a licensee will be allocated an environmental management category: A, B, C, D or E for each licence.
+Based on this assessment, a licensee will be allocated an environmental management category: A, B, C, D or E for each licence.

-Refer to the Environmental Management Calculation Protocol for details regarding environmental improvement measures and how they are recognised in the system.
+Refer to the Environmental Management Calculation Protocol (the Protocol) for details regarding environmental improvement measures and how they are recognised in the system.